 Class Starts: September 11, 2017

-This course is taught using immersive techniques.
-You’ll have exposure and access to industry professionals that include companies like CA technologies and CenturyLink, for instance.
-Learn using a variety of media, including online course notes, screen casts, online chat, and podcasts.
-You’ll additionally have access to both books written by the instructor, free with your tuition.
+This immersion-style web development course is taught using a variety of media, including online course notes, screen casts, online chat and podcasts.
+Both books written by the instructor are included with your tuition.

-At the end of six weeks, you’ll receive a preparation in computer theory and begin learning modern application architecture:
+At the end of 6 weeks, you’ll receive a preparation in computer theory and begin learning modern application architecture:

-By week twelve, you’ll receive help to create a personal development plan on focus on one of the key professional categories:
+By week 12, you’ll create a personal development plan to focus on one of the key professional categories:

-Experience with cutting edge machine learning SaaS services offered by HP and IBM and participation in IBM’s XPrize competition
+- Experience with cutting edge machine learning SaaS services offered by HP and IBM and participation in IBM Watson's AI XPRIZE competition

 Mike Whitfield | Senior Instructor

 Mike Whitfield is an open-source advocate and a digital native.
-He’s given his time to Amazon, Cisco, and Google.
+His list of clients over the years includes Amazon, Cisco and Google.

 In his spare time, Mike advances his software to download the internet.
-Mike’s objective is to preserve a copy of the internet and make it accessible for others to do so.
+His objective is to preserve a copy of the internet and make it accessible for others to do so.